eralchemy/eralchemy/readme.md

 ### Install on a mac
 The simplest way to install eralchemy on OSX is by using [Homebrew](http://brew.sh)

-    $ brew install eralchemy
+    $ brew install eralchemy2

 ### Install
-To install ERAlchemy, just do:
+To install eralchemy2, just do:

-    $ pip install eralchemy
+    $ pip install eralchemy2

-`ERAlchemy` requires [GraphViz](http://www.graphviz.org/download) to generate the graphs and Python.
+`eralchemy2` requires [GraphViz](http://www.graphviz.org/download) to generate the graphs and Python.
 Both are available for Windows, Mac and Linux.

 ### Usage from Command Line